Accord-Project/bsdd/README1.md

 When you fetch a Classification or Property from the REST API:

 -   Text properties like `name` and `description` are single-valued and present in one language only
--   There\'s a single-valued prop `creatorLanguageCode`
+-   There's a single-valued prop `creatorLanguageCode`
 -   Unlike `rdf:langString` that are self-describing (e.g. `"wall"@en` vs `"wand"@de`),
     bSDD text fields do not carry a lang code with them